CESNET/libnetconf2/examples/README.md

 The example server provides `ietf-yang-library` state data that are returned as a reply to `get` RPC.
 In case an XPath filter is used it is properly applied on these data.
 If some unsupported parameters are specified, the server replies with a NETCONF error.

 ### Server Configuration
 The server's default configuration can be found in the `config.json` file.
-The YANG data stored in this file define three endpoints - two for SSH and one for UNIX socket.
+The YANG data stored in this file define two SSH endpoints - they differ in port and in how clients get authenticated.
 You can modify this configuration in any way you want, however, configuring the server may fail if the configuration is not valid.

 ## Example usage
 ### Server
 First start the server:
 ```
-$ server
+$ server -u ./example-socket
 ```
 The server will be started and configured per YANG data stored in the file `config.json`.
-A UNIX socket with the default address `/tmp/.ln2-unix-socket` will be created.
-In addition to that two SSH endpoints with the addresses `127.0.0.1:10000` and `127.0.0.1:10001` will be listening.
+Two SSH endpoints with the addresses `127.0.0.1:10000` and `127.0.0.1:10001` will start listening for new connections.
 This first endpoint has a single user that can authenticate with a password (which is set to `admin` by default).
 The second endpoint has a single user that can authenticate with a publickey (the asymmetric key pair used is stored in `admin_key` and `admin_key.pub`).
+The `-u` option specifies that a UNIX socket endpoint will be created and `./example-socket` is the path to where the socket will be listening.

 ### Client
 #### UNIX socket
 After the server has been run, in another terminal instance, with the default configuration:
 ```
-$ client -u /tmp/.ln2-unix-socket get "/ietf-yang-library:yang-library/module-set/module[name='ietf-netconf']"
+$ client -u ./example-socket get "/ietf-yang-library:yang-library/module-set/module[name='ietf-netconf']"
 ```
-In this case, `-u` means that a connection to an UNIX socket will be attempted and a path to the socket needs to be specified, that is `/tmp/ln2-unix-socket` by default.
+In this case, `-u` means that a connection to an UNIX socket will be attempted and a path to the socket needs to be specified.
 The `get` parameter is the name of the RPC and `/ietf-yang-library:yang-library/module-set/module[name='ietf-netconf']` is the RPC's optional XPath filter.

 ##### Server output